Step 9: Production Ready #

 - Portability — Same test works on stations with different instruments

-- Traceability — Measurements linked to DUT pins
+- Traceability — Measurements linked to UUT pins

 The Production Test Class #